ranjib/serfx/README.md

 (state='finished').
 This state file provides a convenient way to query the current state of an AsyncJob.

-AsyncJob porvide four methods to manage jobs.
+AsyncJob provides four methods to manage jobs.
 AsyncJob#start will start the task.
 Once started, `AyncJob#state_info` can be used to check whether the job is still running or finished.
 One started a job can be either in 'running' state or in 'finished' state. `AsyncJob#reap`